 Who doesn’t love a shortcut?

-This year in 2020, the ATO has implemented a temporary alternative to the ordinary methods for claiming working from home expenses.
-They call this new option the “shortcut method,” and it allows employees who have been fulfilling their proper employment duties at home to claim 80c for every work hour spent in your own four walls between 1 March 2020 and 30 June 2020.
-If the lockdowns live on, they may extend this period.
+They call this new option the shortcut method and it allows employees who have been fulfilling their proper employment duties at home to claim 80c for every work hour spent in your own four walls.

 We can’t have everything

-The ATO is unfortunately not yet sympathetic to the workforce’s caffeine addictions.
-You can’t claim your coffee or tea - even if they’re things your employer used to provide.
-Even if they’re the only reason you’re awake and reading this.
+The ATO is unfortunately still not yet sympathetic to the workforce’s caffeine addictions.
+You can’t claim your coffee or tea – even if they’re things your employer used to provide.
+Even if they’re the only reason you’re awake and reading this!

 - General household items, like toilet paper or milk